shahid1996/s3_bucket_scraper/README.md

 Proof of concept security tool.

-Don't use it for buckets you're not allowed to access.
+Don't use it for buckets you're not allowed to access!

 ## Dependencies